Jeremy Pang, founder of School of Wok, shares some of the mainstay traditions of Chinese New Year, as well as a family favourite recipe

 We secretly hoped that in return, we would be rewarded with the generosity of delicious food at the table, as well as a red packet (filled with money, traditionally given as gifts to children) for our efforts.
 Now that we have all grown up, we have come to realise the value of time spent together around the table, having found ourselves among a wide network of close friends and family.

-The Chinese are known to be a superstitious culture, therefore seeking out good luck, good health and abundance through gestures and symbolism, along with an equal, if not greater desire to spread the luck to loved ones.
+The Chinese are known to be a superstitious culture, therefore seek out good luck, good health and abundance through gestures and symbolism, along with an equal, if not greater desire to spread the luck to loved ones.

-Red in Chinese culture symbolises good luck and joy, warding off evil spirits and is therefore found not only during Chinese New Year, but other holidays and family gatherings, such as weddings.
+Red in Chinese culture symbolises good luck and joy, warding off evil spirits and is therefore found not only during Chinese New Year, but other holidays and family gatherings such as weddings.
 Chinese New Year is a good time to be single in Chinese culture, as red envelopes filled with money are typically handed out either by married couples to singles, regardless of age, or by older generations to youth, depending on each family’s customs.
 This tradition again stems from a belief that certain types of money, when presented a specific way, will ward off evil spirits, keeping young children safe and healthy when given them.

 Food and feasting